-One of the key requirements of the Human Tissue Authority is that institutions should ensure a full and robust traceability trail is maintained and documented for the storage and movement of all licensable material from the time of its receipt to end use, disposal or distribution.
+One of the key requirements of the Human Tissue Act is that institutions should ensure a full and robust traceability trail is maintained and documented for the storage and movement of all licensable material from the time of its receipt to end use, disposal or distribution.

 The person responsible for the project and/or person responsible for storing tissue should ensure that their holdings are fully documented.
 As a minimum, the following information should be kept in a safe, accessible place for each sample:

 - Sample ID reference.
 This should be unique and anonymous.
 It should not include patient details.